noRubidium/seng3011_test/performance_test/company_data/AlvinsFriend/readme.md

 ```
 6. open `http://127.0.0.1:8089` in a web browser.
 You are able to configure the number of users and the rate of increase of users.

-To test other teams API's cd into their directory and run the `run_test_alvins_friend.sh` script.
+To test other teams API's cd into their directory and run the `run_test.sh` script.